 I am Iraqi and I am proud of it.
 This week I took a traditional Iraqi dish (dolma) and added a few personal touches to it.
+Turning it to veggie dolma was only the first step.

 First off, the rice stuffing is typically made with either ground beef or lamb.
 Since my daughters have become vegetarians, I had to adapt the recipe to exclude meat and keep the amazing taste.
 My solution is to add fried onions and garlic into the stuffing and then add vegetarian soup stock into the pot.
 I am not a vegetarian, but I can honestly say I enjoy this variation as much as I enjoy the meat version.